wisniewskikr/chrisblog-it-js-http/architectures/api/rest/js-http-api-rest-helloworld-crud/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via any http client sends request to application for the content.
+1. User via any http client sends request to application with specific CRUD action: Create, Read, Update or Delete.
+1. Application performs specific CRUD action.
 1. Application sends back response to user via http client with message.
-This message is different and depends on specific endpoint.
+This message is different and depends on specific CRUD action.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.